6 steps to trade mark registration

 A typical objection sounds like this:

-Your trade mark is not distinctive of the goods and/or services you’ve listed, and/or
+Your trade mark is not distinctive of your goods and/or services; and/or

-As such, giving you exclusive rights to your trade mark could be unfair to other traders or could lead to consumer confusion in the marketplace.
+As such, granting you exclusive rights to your trade mark could be unfair to other traders and/or could lead to consumer confusion in the marketplace.

-Facing objections is a standard part of the process and your trade marks attorney will devise a strategy to overcome them
+Facing objections can be a standard part of the trade mark application process and your trade marks attorney can devise a strategy to address them.

-Objections are often addressed by arguing that they have been incorrectly made and by filing statutory declarations proving the commercial use and reputation of your trade mark
+Objections are often addressed by filing legal arguments and statutory declarations proving the commercial use and reputation of your trade mark and its capacity to distinguish your goods and/or services from those of other traders.

 Step 5 – Trade mark applications are accepted